 Social Security Scotland began taking applications for Funeral Support Payment on 16 September 2019.
-This publication provides information on applications and payments for Funeral Support Payment from this date to the 30 June 2020.
-It therefore includes figures for approximately nine and a half months of applications.
+This publication provides information on applications and payments for Funeral Support Payment from this date to the 30 September 2020.
+It therefore includes figures for approximately 12 months of applications.
 The Background section has further detail about the payment.

-As this publication reports on applications and decisions to the end of June 2020, it spans the time period when the Covid-19 pandemic began in Scotland, as the first case was confirmed on 1 March 2020.
-Social Security Scotland implemented some service changes in March in response to the Covid-19 pandemic but continued to process applications and make payments.
+As this publication reports on applications and decisions to the end of September 2020, it spans the time period when the Covid-19 pandemic began in Scotland, as the first case was confirmed on 1 March 2020.
+Social Security Scotland implemented some service changes in March in response to the Covid-19 pandemic but has continued to process applications and make payments.